-Dallas Burn Injury Attorney
+Dallas Burn Injury Attorneys

 Burn injuries are a very serious and dangerous condition to resolve.
 When severe, the healing process can be extremely painful and full of complications.
 Severe burn injuries often lead to disfigurement and permanent scarring.
 The damage caused to the skin and even the organs underlying the skin can be devastating.
 Severe burns can be caused by chemicals, fire, radiation, and electricity.
 Every year, more than half a million people are treated for burn injuries.
 Out of those people, about 8,000 lose their lives.
 Many deaths from severe burns are due to complications that resulted from the injury.